Accelerate your diagnosis with rapid clinical variant prototyping

-Clinical Variant Phenotyping uses precision humanization of model systems to:
+- We perform Clinical Variant Phenotyping using precision humanization of model systems to:

 - Assign pathogenicity status to patient alleles.